This large bodied moth flies in tobacco fields and vegetable gardens

 snowberry, orange hawkweed, thistles, lilac, Canada violet, etc.

-and it should be present wherever grapes are found.
+This moth should be present wherever grapes are found.

 the White-lined Sphinx